 How well do you know your business?
 And what does that mean anyway?
 Does it mean knowing how much you make each week, month, or year?
 Is it having an intimate knowledge of every product or service you sell?
 Does it equate with having a personal relationship with each member of your staff and an understanding of their individual jobs?
 Or maybe it means you know how to update your website or make changes to those daily spreadsheets your employees hand you each day?

 It’s not likely that all of those skills are in your toolbox or all of that knowledge is in your head.
-But as you forge ahead each day, tending to your business responsibilities, do you truly know your business inside and out or do you need to step back and take a look at where you are, where you were, where you hope to be in the future, and perhaps where you stand in relation to your peers and competitors?
+But as you forge ahead each day, tending to your business responsibilities, do you truly know your business inside and out, or do you need to step back and take a look at where you are, where you were, and where you hope to be in the future, and perhaps where you stand in relation to your peers and competitors?